 Many Pilates exercises begin sitting upright with straight legs and a straight spine (e.g., Saw, Spine Twist, Open Leg Rocker).

-If either the back of your legs (hamstrings) or your low back are tight, you may have a hard time getting into this position.
+If either the back of your legs (hamstrings), hips, or low back is tight, you may have a hard time getting into this position.

 Remember, it is always better to modify an exercise than to push through the exercise with bad form.